JohnCartel/gitlab_graphviz/content/en/faq/font.md

 See: http://www.fontconfig.org/fontconfig-user.html

-### Can I specifiy a font by filename instead of by familyname?
+### Can I specify a font by filename instead of by familyname?

 Sorry, the answer is no.  (The reason is that for this to work, Graphviz has to intercept the font lookup before